stefcot/bar-chart/README.md

 This will install all the necessary gulp suite as well as sass,<br>
 compass mixins, and livere load web server.<br><br>
 Once installed, the server will be launched and a watch task will<br>
-run, meant for a webstorm or sublime text use.
+run, meant for a Webstorm or Sublime Text use.

 #### Modifying the project
 To modify the project and see results, just run this :